dotnet/vscode-csharp/debugger.md

 ![Debug launch configuration drop down](https://raw.githubusercontent.com/wiki/OmniSharp/omnisharp-vscode/images/debug-launch-configurations.png)

 Select the '.NET Core Attach' configuration.
 Clicking the play button (or pressing <kbd>F5</kbd>) will then try to attach.
-In launch.json, if `processId` is set to `"${command:pickProcess}"` this will provide UI to select which process to attach to.
+In launch.json, if `processId` is set to `""` this will provide UI to select which process to attach to.

 #### Remote Debugging